scronge/moon-phase-game-2024-Doodle/README.md

 The crude implementation based on Google's moon phase game, just for fun and educational purposes.

-Minimal initial prototype completed in a few hours. **UNDER DEVELOPMENT!**
+Minimal initial prototype completed in a few hours. **very rudimentary!**

 Try it at https://scronge.github.io/moon-phase-game-Oct-2024-Google-Doodle/